 90: Aetherbolt Pendant (Amulet) Coven Blueprint

-We first get our Wind Devils and Storm Totems up and running; once both are maxed out, we’ll plow through content as we add the support from Inquisitor and rush Aura of Censure.
+We first get our Wind Devils and Storm Totems up and running; once Storm Totem is maxed out, we’ll plow through content as we add the support from Inquisitor and rush Aura of Censure.
 We’ll then touch up key skills for damage and survival.

 The final version of this build utilizes the Light’s Defender armor set with additional non-set legendaries for sword, shield, pants, boots and jewelry.
 The only green is the belt, which can be quite flexible.
 I’m also including two alternative builds, but they are different skill and devotion (and even play style) setups from this guide, however I think it’s important to include them since they’re each Vindicator builds, showing the diversity of this class build as it relates to using Storm Totems, Wind Devils and Electrical damage.